-Your Directors have pleasure in presenting their 23rd Annual Report and Audited Accounts of the Company for the year ended March 31, 2017.
+Your boards feels pleasure in presenting their 24th Annual Report together with the Audited Statement of Accounts for the year ended on 31st March 2018.

 |Less: Transfer from Fixed Asset||-||-|